How to become a Korean Translator?

 For example, 공 has 5 Chinese characters: ball, merit, public, gong, and labor.
 You can only tell which isn’t satisfying by the context and computer output.

-Even though machine translation is fast and cheap, there is a sizeable gap in quality.
+Even though machine translation is fast and cost-effective, there is a significant quality gap.

-That’s why professional Korean translators are still in demand worldwide.
+That’s why professional Korean translators remain in high demand worldwide.
 Human professionals are the only ones who can meet complex and mission-critical needs.

 How is it different from interpretation?